andgineer/sorokin.engineer/posts/en/_posts/2017-04-30-dac_raspberry_pi_pcm5102.md

 You can check youself - on `P5-1` pin should be 5v, on `P5-2`
 3.3v, and last pins of `P5`, `P5-7` & `P5-8` are ground.

-## Raspberry Pi A\+/B\+, Raspberry Pi 2, Raspberry Pi 3
+## Raspberry Pi A\+/B\+, Raspberry Pi 2, Raspberry Pi 3, Raspberry Pi Zero

-On Raspberry Pi+, Raspberry Pi 2 & Raspberry Pi 3 all needed pins are in main 40-pins HAT socket.
+All pins you need for I2S DAC are in main 40-pins HAT socket.
 It's name now `J8` and it consists of all 26 pins from old `P1`, and additional pins.

 ![](/images/raspberry-pi-p5.png)